 Have fun, answer questions, talk about your work, and share your knowledge.
 Poster sessions are a favorite for many attendees, a more informal way to network and talk about what we do.
 Enjoy it, you earned it!

-A new, improved online meeting content library hosted by MLA will be available about three weeks before the meeting for everyone with e-Conference registration (individual or institution) and on-site registration (Inclusive, Conference-Only, and One-day.)
+Online meeting content library hosted by MLA will be available about three weeks before the meeting for everyone with e-Conference registration (individual or institution) and on-site registration (Inclusive, Conference Only, and One-day.)
 The library will contain posters that have been uploaded by authors.

 For access to posters, log in with the login information on your registration confirmation letter.
 If you do not have this information, follow the “Need User Name or Password” instructions on the login screen.